HorbachovCarmudi/Queue/README.md

 Service which simulates LoadBalancer server.
 Responsibility - send messages to free Consumers in Auto Scaling Group of instances.

 #### Queue
 Storage of messages for Producer and LoadBalancer which simulates Message Broker for the system.
-Saved into var/queue.csv file.
+It is saved into var/queue.csv file.
 Queue has limited size, that is set in app/config.ini.
 If size is exceeded, system loosing old messages.

 #### Auto Scaling Group
 Collection of Consumer instances, responsible for creation of new necessary instances and destroying unnecessary instances.
+Maximum number of instances is limited anc can be set in app/config.ini

 #### Consumer
 Entity for simulation of instance proceeding messages.
 Parallel instance simulation was done by setting the "instance will be busy till" date for instance proceeding message.
 One instance can proceed only one message in time.